posit-dev/publisher/test/README.md

 ### init

-These tests will not require a Connect instance but will also retrieve content from the [connect-content ](https://github.com/rstudio/connect-content)repository and run `init` against each item and run the tests found in [init.bats](https://github.com/posit-dev/publisher/blob/main/test/bats/cli/init.bats).
+These tests will not require a Connect instance but will retrieve content from the [connect-content](https://github.com/rstudio/connect-content) repository and call `init` against each item and run the tests found in [init.bats](https://github.com/posit-dev/publisher/blob/main/test/bats/cli/init.bats).

 ### common

-This tests will not require a Connect instance or content.
+These tests will not require a Connect instance or content.
 They run tests found in [common.bats](https://github.com/posit-dev/publisher/blob/main/test/bats/cli/common.bats).

+### Running the tests

 To run the tests, from the project root directory run the following command(s).

-The first time running you may need to install bats, to do so run:
+You will need to install bats before running the tests initially, to do so run:

 ```
 just bats install
 ```

-Then you can run the tests:
+Then you can run one of the above tests:

 ```
 just bats test [test-case]